 - Price with Ounce of Salt Jewelry would be $1800 for the same piece (workmanship, quality, materials).

-Sidenote: Info about center stone diamonds is a whole other blog post, but I offer certified diamonds at wholesale-to-consumer pricing too (even better than Blue Nile)!
+Sidenote: Info about center stone diamonds is a whole other blog post, but I offer certified diamonds at wholesale-to-consumer pricing too (better than the large online diamond sites)!

 Halo Diamond Stud Earrings in 18k Gold